dijasila/GPAW/doc/tutorials/dielectric_response/dielectric_response.rst

 =====================

-The DF (dielectric function) object calculates the RPA (random-phase approximation) dielectric function of an extended system from its ground state electronic structure.
+The DielectricFunction object can calculate the dielectric function of an extended system from its ground state electronic structure.
 The frequency and wave-vector dependent linear dielectric matrix in reciprocal space representation is written as

 .. math:: \epsilon_{\mathbf{G} \mathbf{G}^{\prime}}(\mathbf{q}, \omega)